Collection of Indonesian Music and Artefacts

 The Gamelan Digul

 One of MAMU's most prized possessions.
 This one-of-a-kind gamelan was built in 1926 – from any materials at hand – by Javanese anti-colonial prisoners in a Dutch prison camp in West Irian (now Papua New Guinea) during Dutch rule of Indonesia.
 It was brought to Australia in the 1940s to promote Australia-Indonesia relations and support the Indonesian Independence movement.
-It was given to the Museum of Victoria, which later donated it to MAMU in 1979.
+It was given to the Museum of Victoria in 1946, which donated it to MAMU in 1976.

-Parts of the gamelan orchestra continue to be regularly borrowed by the Australian National Museum and displayed as an historical symbol of Indonesia's independence movement and the beginnings of Australian-Indonesian relations.
-(Image: a gong chime from the Gamelan Digul, A wooden frame supports 12 pannikins in two rows.
+Between 2008 and 2018, parts of the Gamelan Digul orchestra were regularly borrowed by the Australian National Museum and displayed as an historical symbol of Indonesia's independence movement and the beginnings of Australian-Indonesian relations.
+(Image: a bonang [gong chime set] from the Gamelan Digul, where a wooden frame supports 12 pannikins instead of kettle gongs in two rows.
 Ethno-lingual group: Javanese).

-The Jeune Scott-Kemball Bequest comprises books, slides, recordings, cloth paintings, puppets and other materials relating to Javanese musical art forms, including gamelan, theatre and dance.
-Before World War II, Australian scholar and collector Jeune Scott-Kemball (1914-1968) began her half-century association with the Department of Ethnography at the British Museum in London.
+Cloth painting of wayang kulit figures, JSK Bequest (pictured above) The Jeune Scott-Kemball Bequest comprises books, slides, recordings, cloth paintings, puppets and other materials relating to Javanese musical art forms, including gamelan, theatre and dance.
+Before World War II, Australian scholar and collector Jeune Scott-Kemball (1914-1986) began her half-century association with the Department of Ethnography at the British Museum in London.
 Her strong interest in Javanese shadow puppet theatre led her to research the wayang kulit (leather puppet) set brought back to England by Sir Thomas Stamford Raffles in the early 19th century.
-Subsequently she published an illustrated book on the subject and donated her own collection of early wayang kiulit, one of which was made and dated 1918, to the Music Archive of Monash University in the early 1980s.
+Subsequently she published an illustrated book on the subject and donated her own collection of early wayang kulit, one of which was made and dated 1918, to the Music Archive of Monash University in the early 1980s.

 John Noble Bequest